 Physicians who specialize in Sleep Medicine are trained to detect, treat, and prevent sleep disorders, such as obstructive sleep apnea, snoring, insomnia, sleep walking, and jet lag.More

 People with insomnia have trouble falling or staying asleep, and the result is poor-quality sleep of insufficient duration.
 Insomnia is common, affecting 1 in 3 adults intermittently and 1 in 10 adults chronically, and can seriously affect wellbeing.
 It typically causes excessive daytime sleepiness, irritability, and lack of energy.
 Long-term insomnia may lead to depression, inattention, learning and memory problems, and job or school underperformance.

 In the Clinic is a monthly feature in Annals of Internal Medicine that focuses on practical management of patients with common clinical conditions.
 It offers evidence-based answers to frequently asked questions about screening, prevention, diagnosis, therapy, and patient education and provides physicians with tools to improve the quality of care.
 Many internal medicine clerkship directors recommend this series of articles for students on the internal medicine ambulatory rotation.

 New vaccines and their recommendations have added complexity and made it tough to stay current.
 For patients, the extra costs can be prohibitive.
 Learn how to stay abreast of the requirements and engage patients on the issue.

 An ever-changing knowledge base without clear consensus makes diabetes management especially challenging.

-clothes matter?
-Experts debate the importance of looking sharp in
+Do your clothes matter?
+Experts debate the importance of looking sharp in the hospital

 Some believe clothes can influence how a patient feels about a physician, while others believe communication style has far more sway.